ZdravkoGyurov/wipgame/matchmaking-server/README.md

 # Matchmaking server

-1. Elo rating
-2. Matchmaking with ordered list and binary search
-3. Use redis sturct copies instead of main structs (memory usage vs lock time)
+1. Use redis sturct copies instead of main structs (memory usage vs lock time)
+2. Entry point for the server is redis